Splitting Symplectic Monodromy: Type Milnor fibres

 \begin{prop} There is a map $p: \pi_0\Symp_{ct}(A_k^{(n)}) \to Br_{k+1}/Z(Br_{k+1})$ for which the composite $p \circ \rho$ is the natural projection. \end{prop}

 \begin{proof} Since $\pi_0\Symp_{ct}(A_k^{(n)})$ maps canonically to $\pi_0\Symp^{gr}(A_k^{(n)})$, it acts on the space of stability conditions on the compact Fukaya category $\scrF$.
-This has a distinguished component in the stability space coming from tilts of chambers associated to the standard heart. \cite[Theorem B]{Qiu-Woolf} (building on references in \textit{loc.~cit.}) proves that in fact the space of stability conditions is connected, so the whole of $\Auteq(\scrF)$ acts on this unique component.
+This has a distinguished component in the stability space coming from tilts of chambers associated to the standard heart.
+Qiu and Woolf \cite[Theorem B]{Qiu-Woolf} prove that in fact the space of stability conditions is connected, so the whole of $\Auteq(\scrF)$ acts on this unique component.
 The autoequivalences preserving the given component have been computed in \cite[Theorem 9.9]{BS} when $n=3$ and in general in \cite[Theorem 7.16]{Ikeda} and \cite[Theorem B]{Qiu-Woolf}.
 The complete answer is as follows.
 We can identify $\scrF$ with the category of modules over the endomorphism algebra of the $A_k$-chain of Lagrangian `core' spheres.
 Ikeda proves that

 where the $\bZ$-factor in the numerator is generated by the shift, and the embedding of the denominator sends the generator to $(\Delta, d_{k,n})$ where $\Delta$ generates the centre and

 There are thus exact sequences